What are lease impairments and how are they assessed under ASC 842 and IFRS 16?

 Impaired assets, especially due to an economic downturn, can influence a company to re-analyze future cash flows, re-evaluate their current forecasts/budgets and re-consider whether a leased (or owned) location is worth remaining in operation.
 All of the scenarios above could be considered indications that an impairment has occurred.
 Both private companies and public companies alike will want to evaluate the financial liabilities and even expected credit losses as a result of lease impairments.

-Impairment is an accounting concept that occurs when the cash flows generated by an asset (or group of assets) change in a negative manner.
+An impairment occurs when the cash flows generated by an asset or group of assets decline materially, causing the asset's fair value to fall below its carrying value on the balance sheet.
 Take a large restaurant chain as an example: if during the pandemic, they were forced to close indoor dining at one of their restaurants the associated cash flows generated by that restaurant would drastically differ from pre-pandemic volumes.

 When this occurs a company is required to perform various tests to ensure that the fair value of the asset (or group of assets) has not been significantly impacted by the decrease in generated cash flows.